Ovation Of The Seas Review and Specifications

 Royal Caribbean International (RCI) is a US company, trademarked brand, and subsidiary owned by Royal Caribbean Cruises Ltd (RCCL, shipowner).
 RCI was established in 1968 and currently has over 1/5 of the worldwide cruise market.
 RCI also has RCCL's largest fleet as both numbers of vessels and GT tonnage (ship sizes and capacities).
 All Royal Caribbean liners have names ending with "of the Seas".

 The 167,800-ton, 4,180-passenger ship Ovation of the Seas is a next-generation Quantum-Class vessel.
 The class size is significantly decreased in comparison to Oasis-Class ships.
 The vessel was floated out from the shipyard's drydock hall on February 18, 2016.

-The ship started its conveyance on Ems River on March 11, 2016, traveling backward from Meyer Werft shipyard to North Sea.
-The 12-hour "conveyance cruise" required specific conditions - 20 kn (37 kph) or less wind speed, either full moon or new moon, and closed tidal barriers.
+The ship started its conveyance on Ems River on March 11, 2016, travelling backwards from Meyer Werft shipyard to the North Sea.
+The 12-hour "conveyance cruise" required specific conditions - 20 Kn (37 kph) or less wind speed, either a full moon or new moon, and closed tidal barriers.

 Cruise itinerary program

 Ovation of the Seas itinerary program is based on Asia cruises with departures from Tianjin (Beijing, China).
 In 2017-2018-2019, the ship was deployed in Australia for year-round operations with roundtrip departures from homeport Sydney NSW.